B.C. changes policy on dispute with U.S. on selenium contamination from coal mines - BC News

 He said the company is now removing up to 99 per cent of selenium from treated water — although much of the selenium flowing into the watershed comes from accumulated decades of waste rock.

 Selenium levels in the Elk River watershed are significantly higher than B.C. health guidelines and have been for years.
-The same situation exists in Lake Kookanusa.
+Elevated levels have also been measured on the U.S. side of Lake Kookanusa.

 Selenium damages fish populations by reducing their reproductive success.